calume/agileFlex/Forecasting/README.md

 This folder contains Scripts to produce forecasts for the AGILE model.

-Data inputs include the following
+Data inputs include the following.
+See the 'Data' Folder in the main repository for more details on how the data was used to produce distributions and gaussian mixture models.
 - [PV](#pv-forecasting): London Datastore for 6 PV sites over ~400 days
 - Smart Meter: London Datastore for 184 customers over ~650 days
 - Heat Pump: London Datastore